eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/ecdsa.md

-# A Brief Introduction to Elliptic Curve Cryptography
+# A Brief Introduction to ECDSA

-Cryptography can often seem like an abstract subject, but its applications are deeply woven into the fabric of our everyday lives.
-Let's consider a real-world scenario to understand how cryptography, specifically Elliptic Curve Cryptography (ECC), can be used to safeguard critical interactions.
+It is impossible to overstate how modern cryptography redefines trust for all our digital interactions - from securing bank account logins with encryption to verifying the authenticity of your favorite apps through digital certificates.

+Public key cryptography is a key concept empowering these interactions.
+It consists of two key pairs:

+**Public key**: Widely distributed and used by anyone to verify an entity's identity.
+**Private key**: Confidential and known only to the owner, used for encryption and signing messages.

+**Elliptic curve cryptography (ECC)** is a specific type of public key cryptography that uses mathematics of elliptic curves to create smaller, and more efficient keys.
+This is especially beneficial in resource-constrained environments like Ethereum.
+Within Ethereum, the **Elliptic Curve Digital Signature Algorithm (ECDSA)** helps verify the legitimacy of submitted transactions.

+Let's consider a real-world scenario to understand how ECDSA works in action.

 Alice, a diligent businesswoman, has been abducted and held captive on a remote island.
 Her captors demand a hefty ransom of $1 million for her release.
 With limited options for communication, they provide a single postcard for her to instruct her associate, Bob, to transfer the funds.